ankits-chalo/scrcast/README.md

 A fully, featured replacement for screen recording needs backed by Kotlin with the power of Coroutines and Android Jetpack. scrcast is:

-* <b>Easy to use</b>: scrcast's API leverages Kotlin languages features for simplicity, ease of use, and little-to-no boilerplate.
+- <b>Easy to use</b>: scrcast's API leverages Kotlin languages features for simplicity, ease of use, and little-to-no boilerplate.
 Simply configure and `record()`
-* <b>Modern</b>: scrcast is Kotlin-first and uses modern libraries including Coroutines and Android Jetpack.
+- <b>Modern</b>: scrcast is Kotlin-first and uses modern libraries including Coroutines and Android Jetpack.

 ## Download

 scrcast is available on `mavenCentral()`.

-`implementation ("dev.bmcreations:scrcast:$version")`
+`implementation ("dev.chalo:scrcast:$version")`

 ## Quick Start